-It’s been quite a while since my recommended wine and cheese pairings was first posted.
-A few readers asked that I share more about wine and cheese paring so I thought it would be a great idea to revisit this.
+It’s been quite a while since I showcased my recommended wine and cheese pairings.
+A few readers asked that I share more about wine and cheese-paring again.
+With the thought, I decided it would be a great idea to revisit this.

 Many often struggle with Wine and Cheese pairings.
 We wonder about what kind of wine should we serve when we have friends and family over for dinner or a barbecue.
-I’ve learned a lot after much reading and have gathered a combination of things from other cooks, chefs and wineries as well as from asking many questions at my local wine stores or markets.
-This is now my combined, go-to list when I’m trying to pair a good wine wine and different cheeses or a cheese plate.
+I’ve learned a great deal from much reading and have gathered a combination of things from other cooks, chefs and wineries as well as from asking many questions at my local wine stores or markets.
+These things are now my combined, go-to list when I’m trying to pair a good wine and different cheeses or a cheese plate.

 I’ve actually framed this information and keep on my kitchen counter.
 It gives me a quick and easy access to the information when I need it, most often when I’m in a hurry.
 Unfortunately, that seems to be all the time.
 I hope you find it as helpful as I have.